Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

         ncn-m001# "${CSM_SCRIPTDIR}/ncnHealthChecks.sh"
         ncn-m001# "${CSM_SCRIPTDIR}/ncnPostgresHealthChecks.sh"
         ```

+        Verify that the `Check if any "alarms" are set for any of the Etcd Clusters in the Services Namespace.` check from the ncnHealthChecks.sh script reports no alarms set for any of the etcd pods.
+If an alarm similar to is reported, then wait a few minutes for the alarm to clear and try the ncnHealthChecks.sh script again.
+        ```json
+        {"level":"warn","ts":"2021-08-11T15:43:36.486Z","caller":"clientv3/retry_interceptor.go:62","msg":"retrying of unary invoker failed","target":"endpoint://client-4d8f7712-2c91-4096-bbbe-fe2853cd6959/127.0.0.1:2379","attempt":0,"error":"rpc error: code = DeadlineExceeded desc = context deadline exceeded"}
+        ```

         Verify that the `Check the Health of the Etcd Clusters in the Services Namespace` check from the ncnHealthChecks.sh script returns a healthy report for all members of each etcd cluster.

-        If terminating pods are reported when checking the status of the Kubernetes pods, wait for all pods to recover before proceeding.
+        If pods are reported as Terminating, Init, or Pending when checking the status of the Kubernetes pods, wait for all pods to recover before proceeding.

         **Troubleshooting:** If the slurmctld and slurmdbd pods do not start after powering back up the node, check for the following error: